Artem76228/PaperWeb/README.md

 3. Put an SD card in (for saving pages)
 4. Connect to WiFi (`TAB`) and go.

-## Known problems
+## What's new in v1.3.0

-- Big sites load slow — it's an ESP32, not a gaming PC.
+- Heavy pages like Wikipedia load and scroll a bit faster.
+Cleaned up some memory junk and now only draws what's actually on screen.
-- Bookmark menu lags sometimes.
-I'll fix it eventually.
+- Search is still Google — other engines block ESP32 requests.
-- File browser shows first 50 files only.
+- Everything else is the same.
+It's still just a text browser.

 ## Build

 Arduino IDE, board ESP32-S3 Dev Module, 8MB flash.
-Libraries: M5Cardputer, M5Unified, efont, SD, zlib.
+Libraries: M5Cardputer, M5Unified, efont, SD.

 ## License